KatayamaTaro/Shorebird/README.md

 # Shorebird_Data_Entry
-Shiny that helps you enter data
+R Shiny that helps CABR staff enter Shorebird survey data more efficiently.
+Shiny provides drop down for easy data entry, and spits out a .csv in a readily accessible format for data analysis